 While the actual fire tower is locked, you can climb five stories and look out at the rolling mountains in the distance.

-We featured Fryingpan Mountain among our favorite hikes near Asheville!
+We also featured Fryingpan Mountain among our favorite hikes near Asheville!

 Cold Mountain Overlook (MP 411.9)

 Besides Mount Mitchell and Mount Craig, did you know that North Carolina has 40 peaks over 6,000 feet?
 Cold Mountain is one of them and if the name sounds familiar, there was a 2003 Academy Award-winning film by this name featuring Nicole Kidman and Jude Law.

 While there aren’t any hiking trails to Cold Mountain from the Parkway, you can get some good views of it from the scenic overlooks!

 Cold Mountain was not actually filmed here but the story is set in North Carolina.
 We share its story in our guide to movies filmed and set in North Carolina.

 The mountain that is a half bare rock that shines in the sun?
 Yep!